OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ---
 ms.date: 05/03/2019
 description: "Batch custom functions together to reduce network calls to a remote service."
-title: Batching custom function calls for a remote service (preview)
+title: Batching custom function calls for a remote service
 localization_priority: Priority
 ---

-# Batching custom function calls for a remote service (preview)
+# Batching custom function calls for a remote service

 If your custom functions call a remote service you can use a batching pattern to reduce the number of network calls to the remote service.
 To reduce network round trips you batch all the calls into a single call to the web service.
 This is ideal when the spreadsheet is recalculated.